Data protection and usage policy

 The data controller and the designated data controllers

 The Managing Director is ultimately responsible for implementation.
-Responsibility for day-to-day matters will be delegated to the Centre Manager as designated data controller.
+Responsibility for day-to-day matters will be delegated to the Centre Manager as the designated data controller.
 Information and advice about the holding and processing of personal information is available from the Data Protection Officer.

 Assessment marks certification